 Figure 69.
-(Above) Question from the public transit provider survey regarding unmet needs
+(Left) A compilation of key focus areas and roadblocks to coordination of service, based on responses from the public transit provider survey

 New Round of Surveys

 The online survey links were left open from their initial release date in 2022, so anyone who navigated to those links was able to submit a response.
 Since the publication of the last iteration of this HSTP document, 24 total individuals responded to the same four surveys that were originally released in 2022: The Agency survey received six new responses, though four were from the same agency; the Community survey generated 12 responses; the Existing Rider survey received 15 responses; and the Provider survey generated one response.
 See Appendix E for more information and data descriptions.